Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: PERFORMANCE ANALYSIS

-In this section, the performance of the double blockchains is compared with the single blockchain based on Fisco Bcos blockchain and Hyperledger caliper.
-Then, the numerical results about the blockchain-enabled reputation scheme and hierarchical game-theoretic scheme for reliable CDC in the metaverse are presented and analyzed.
-The default parameters are shown in TABLE I \cite{b15}.
+In this section, we give the numerical results of the coalition game-based worker selection and stackelberg game-based incentive mechanism for reliable CDC in the vehicular metaverse.
+The parameter values are given in Table I \cite{b15} \cite{vehicle_mobility_1}.